Virtua Health

-Virtua Health is a non-profit healthcare system in southern New Jersey that operates a network of hospitals, surgery centers, physician practices, and more.
+Virtua Health is an academic non-profit healthcare system in southern New Jersey that operates a network of hospitals, surgery centers, physician practices, and more.
 Virtua is South Jersey's largest health care provider.
 The main headquarters are located in Marlton.

 History

+Virtua Health has been serving the community since the 1880s.
+Its history includes three different health systems now as one representing the largest health system in Southern New Jersey.

+The state of New Jersey approved the incorporation of The Burlington County Hospital at Mount Holly on April 21, 1880, the first community hospital in the southern portion of the state.
+In an era when most health care was provided at home for those who could afford it, the poor were left without options.
+Dr. Francis Ashhurst assembled a board of managers, local leaders, family, and “a skillful and able corps of physicians and surgeons” to volunteer their services at the new hospital.
+“There is no other institution in West Jersey where the sick and wounded poor can obtain relief,” he wrote.

+In 1885, a great need for a hospital in the City of Camden led homeopathic physicians to unite in organizing for that purpose.
+On March 2, 1885, the first hospital in the City of Camden opened as The Camden Hospital and Dispensary Association on the northeast corner of Fourth and Arch Streets.
+Its mission: to treat the sick, especially women, who cannot afford medical services.

-Virtua began as the West Jersey Health System in 1885 in Camden, New Jersey.
-In October 1998, Memorial Health Alliance and West Jersey Health System merged to create Virtua Health, the largest healthcare provider in South Jersey.
+In October 1998, the successors of the above two hospitals, Memorial Health Alliance and West Jersey Health System merged to create Virtua Health, the largest healthcare provider in South Jersey.
 Former President and CEO Richard Miller led the merger.
 Miller instituted the philosophies and values currently used by the company.
 He also adopted the widely used business strategy known as Six Sigma, making Virtua one of the first healthcare systems to use its problem-solving techniques.
 In 2017, Dennis Pullin assumed the role of president and CEO upon Miller's retirement.

 In 2018, Virtua signed an agreement to purchase Our Lady of Lourdes Medical Center in Camden and Lourdes Medical Center of Burlington County.
 On July 1, 2019 the two Lourdes Medical Centers joined Virtua and now operate as Virtua Our Lady of Lourdes Hospital and Virtua Willingboro Hospital.

-In January 2022, Virtua and Rowan University announced an academic affiliation that includes the newly named Virtua Health College of Medicine & Health Sciences of Rowan University.
+In January 2022, Virtua and Rowan University announced an academic affiliation that includes the newly named Virtua Health College of Medicine & Life Sciences of Rowan University.